3fon3fonov/exostriker/README.md

 What is to be implemented:

 * More GP kernels (work in progress).
-* Larger arsenal of N-body/dynamical simulation/analysis tools (REBOUND to be included).
+* Larger arsenal of N-body/dynamical simulation/analysis tools (REBOUNDx to be included).
 * A pip installer, and a ready-to-use pre-installed binary of the tool (work in progress).
 * Binary/Triple star modeling mode.
 * Combined modeling with Astrometry.